Ljubelj (Loibl) Pass

 In winter the road to Ljubelj Pass is used as a sledding run (at your own risk), in August there is a traditional EU dance without borders, and in September the popular Hrast Memorial, a mountain race for oltimer cars and motorcycles, passes here.

-Part of the old Ljubelj road, from the border crossing of Ljubelj to the pyramids on the Slovenian side of the old border crossing of Ljubelj, has been delcared a cultural monument of local significance.
+Part of the old Ljubelj road, from the border crossing of Ljubelj to the pyramids on the Slovenian side of the old border crossing of Ljubelj, has been declared a cultural monument of local significance.